Critically Endangered & Vulnerable: Rhinos | Elephants

 Want to travel sustainably?

-While this post only addresses poaching for horn and tusks, there are many other African animals who are critically endangered.
+many other African animals who are critically endangered.

 We are very interested in hearing your opinion about poaching and if you have any other suggestions on how to help, please, don’t be shy, comment below.